jakewalsh90/Terraform-Azure/CIDRHost-Demo/readme.md

 # Overview
 This lab demonstrates the use of cidrhost Function within Terraform. [https://www.terraform.io/language/functions/cidrhost](https://www.terraform.io/language/functions/cidrhost)

-## ✅ Within this function you can calculate a host IP address from a network prefix.
+### ✅ With this function you can calculate a host IP address from a network prefix.

 In my example, the following Resources are created: